mingmingseok/solar-prompt-cookbook/README.md

 ---
 ## Course Structure and Content

-This cookbook is designed to guide non-expert users in optimizing their interactions with Upstage’s [`Solar Pro Preview`](https://www.upstage.ai/products/solar-pro-preview) model.
+This cookbook is designed to guide non-expert users in optimizing their interactions with Upstage’s [`Solar Pro`](https://www.upstage.ai/products/solar-pro) model.

 Each chapter is structured with:
 - a lesson